This easy, healthy Banana Bread Overnight Oats recipe has delicious banana flavors and is full of crunchy nutrient-rich nuts.

 - In a large mixing bowl, combine the dry ingredients: rolled oats and chia seeds.

 - Stir in almond milk, yogurt of choice, maple syrup, vanilla extract, cinnamon, and mashed banana.
 Stir until evenly distributed.

 - Cover the bowl with a piece of plastic wrap and refrigerate overnight.

-- Store in airtight 8-ounce glass mason jars for up to 4 days or freeze for later.
+- Store in airtight glass mason jars for up to 4 days or freeze for later.
 Thaw in the fridge the day before serving.

 - The next day, serve your banana bread overnight oats with the recommended toppings.